iitbaero/iitbaero.github.io/_posts/2018-08-11-Aerospace-Structural-Mechanics.md

 **How are the Assignments & Projects for this course?:**
 The assignments are pretty straight forward and usually from the examples or the problem set of the recommended book.
 Each assignment contains 2-3 questions depending on the mood of the prof.

-**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?:**
+**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?**
-The assignments are pretty straight forward and usually from the examples or the problem set of the recommended book.
-Each assignment contains 2-3 questions depending on the mood of the prof.

-**Other Remarks:**
-None
+The exams are bit on the tougher side as the problems given are often very lengthy and tedious.

 **References used in this course:**
 Structural mechanics by Megson